MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 		Available Presets:
-			64-bit Windows: Actively used, uses OpenGL, OpenAL and XAudio2.9 64-bit Windows with Vulkan: Expirimental FOR DEVS ONLY. uses Vulkan, OpenAL and XAudio2.9 32-bit Windows: Deprecated, many of the currently used libs are 64-bit
+			64-bit Windows: Actively used, uses OpenGL, OpenAL and XAudio2.9 64-bit Windows with Vulkan: Expirimental FOR DEVS ONLY. uses Vulkan, OpenAL and XAudio2.9 32-bit Windows: 32-bit version of the x64-bit windows

 C) Compiling Project